AmateurECE/twardyece-blog/_posts/2025-04-05-Pinning-in-C++.md

 template<Value T>
 class PinPtr {
 public:
-  // No default constructor!
-  PinPtr() = delete;

   template<typename U>
   PinPtr(Pin<U>& pin) : m_value{pin.operator->()} {}
 };
 ```

 We template the constructor to allow polymorphic pointers.
 We can construct a
 `PinPtr<T>` from a `Pin<U>` if `U` is a derived class of `T`.
-Prevailing wisdom
+Also recall that
+defining this constructor implicitly deletes the default constructor, which is
+critical to enforcing this invariant.

-would have us declare the single-arg constructor as `explicit`, but I think
+Prevailing wisdom would have us declare the single-arg constructor as
-that's not necessary here.
-There is one--and only one--way to construct a
+`explicit`, but I think that's not necessary here.
+There is one--and only
-`PinPtr`.
-Requiring an explicit constructor call would not add clarity, and
+one--way to construct a `PinPtr`.
+Requiring an explicit constructor call would
-would only add visual noise.
+not add clarity, and would only add visual noise.

 ## Does It Really Work, Though?